 Part of successfully growing any vegetable is managing pests and diseases.
 And while onions are relativity hardy, both pests and disease can pose a serious threat which can be difficult to eradicate from the soil.

 The best way to protect your soil is by crop rotation.
 Never plant onions in the same place two years in a row.
-Ideally don’t grow garlic, leeks or onions in the same spot for three years.
+Ideally don’t grow onions, garlic or leeks in the same spot for three years.

 Also, when harvesting, take care to ensure that you’ve removed all traces of your onion crop.
 Should any be left in the ground, they may become infected over winter.